 Zero-Based Budgeting (ZBB).
-A budgeting approach through which major agency programs and projects are evaluated to: a) determine the continued relevance of program objectives vis-à-vis developments/directions; current assess whether program objectives/ outcomes are being achieved; c) ascertain alternative or more viable ways of achieving the objectives, and ultimately; d) guide decision makers on whether the program/project should continue to be funded at its present level, or if funding increased, reduced should be discontinued.
+A budgeting approach through which major agency programs and projects are evaluated to: a) determine the continued relevance of program objectives vis-à-vis current developments/directions; b) assess whether program objectives/ outcomes are being achieved; c) ascertain alternative or more viable ways of achieving the objectives, and ultimately; d) guide decision makers on whether the program/project should continue to be funded at its present level, or if funding should be increased, reduced or discontinued.